klb2/review-response-template/README.md

 ### Customization
-You can customize the appearance of all the boxes in the `reviewresponse.sty` file.
+You can customize the appearance of all the boxes in the `reviewresponse.cls` file.

 If you only want to change the colors of the boxes, you need to redefine the